0xV3TO/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A simple Rock Paper Scissors game for the purpose of learning C#.
+A simple Rock Paper Scissors game I made for the purpose of learning C#.